 In order to respond to risks in our supply chain, Mitsui Kinzoku Group promotes supplier due diligence by requesting suppliers to implement our procurement policy and assessing their implementation status.

-Medium and long term target:Rate of implementation of a Self Assessment Questionnaire (SAQ) to the critical suppliers (by FY2020)
+Implementation rate of a Self Assessment Questionnaire (SAQ) to the critical suppliers (by FY2020) :100%

 Integrated Report Supply chain management

 As a corporate group in the minerals supply chain, Mitsui Kinzoku Group promotes responsible minerals sourcing.
 Along with the heightened global interest in responsible minerals sourcing, relevant risks are expanding.
 The scope of target risks is expanding to environment and human rights issue, target areas are widening to CAHRAs and other minerals such as cobalt, silver, copper, zinc and lead are included as target minerals.
 Mitsui Kinzoku Group has developed its management system in accordance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 We are working in close partnership with international initiatives such as the RMI, LBMA, and the LME.
 We have formulated the Responsible Mineral Sourcing Policy as a comprehensive policy and is promoting initiatives in the minerals supply chain.

 With regard to minerals sourcing, Mitsui Kinzoku Group fulfills its corporate social responsibility in its mineral supply chain in compliance with applicable laws and regulations and in accordance with standards and guidance of international initiatives such as RMI*1, LBMA*２ and LME*３.